cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-values.md

 ## Parameters

-expression
+**`expression`**

-:   A constant or expression to compute and insert at the indicated place in the resulting table (set of rows).
+A constant or expression to compute and insert at the indicated place in the resulting table (set of rows).
 In a `VALUES` list appearing at the top level of an `INSERT`, an expression can be replaced by `DEFAULT` to indicate that the destination column's default value should be inserted. `DEFAULT` cannot be used when `VALUES` appears in other contexts.

-sort_expression
+**`sort_expression`**

-:   An expression or integer constant indicating how to sort the result rows.
+An expression or integer constant indicating how to sort the result rows.
 This expression may refer to the columns of the `VALUES` result as `column1`, `column2`, etc. For more details, see "The ORDER BY Clause" in the parameters for [SELECT](/docs/sql-statements/sql-statement-select.md).

-operator
+**`operator`**

-:   A sorting operator.
+A sorting operator.
 For more details, see "The ORDER BY Clause" in the parameters for [SELECT](/docs/sql-statements/sql-statement-select.md).

 LIMIT count
 OFFSET start